 After the death of the Founder, his brother, Louis, and later his youngest brother Pierre, were careful to fill any vacancies in this committee and to ensure continued ownership of the property for the Brothers.

-Most of the early teachers, when they realized they were being turned into some kind of religious group, cleared out and found jobs elsewhere.
-However, these were quickly replaced by generous young men who responded to the Founder’s ideals.
+When they realized they were being turned into some kind of religious group, most of the early teachers cleared out and found jobs elsewhere.
+However, they were quickly replaced by generous young men who responded to the Founder’s ideals.
 Then in a “Chapter of 1684,” attended by Brothers from the schools in Reims as well as those from Guise, Laon, Rethel and Chateau-Porcien — all places where new schools had been established by the Brothers — the crucial decision was made that henceforth they would consider themselves “religious,” “Brothers of the Christian Schools,” and that they would wear a special habit and bind themselves to the service of God by vows.

 On Trinity Sunday of that year (1684) twelve of the principal Brothers made a vow of obedience for one year.
 Afterwards, they walked through the night of that Sunday all the sixteen miles to the famous sanctuary of Our Lady of Liesse, where on the Monday morning De La Salle said Mass for them, after which they placed their new enterprise under the protection of the Mother of God.
 The Institute was launched!